ropensci/ezknitr/README.md

 spin() vs knit()
 </h2>
 `knit()` is the most popular and well-known function from `knitr`.
-It lets you create a markdown/HTML document from an Rmarkdown file.
+It lets you create a markdown document from an Rmarkdown file.
 I assume if you are on this page, you are familiar with `knit()` and Rmarkdown, so I won't explain it any further.

-`spin()` is similar, but starts one step further back: it takes an R script as input, creatd an Rmarkdown document from the R script, and then proceeds to create markdown/HTML documents from it. `spin()` can be useful in situations where you develop a large R script and want to be able to produce reports from it directly instead of having to copy chunks into a separate Rmarkdown file.
+`spin()` is similar, but starts one step further back: it takes an R script as input, creates an Rmarkdown document from the R script, and then proceeds to create a markdown document from it. `spin()` can be useful in situations where you develop a large R script and want to be able to produce reports from it directly instead of having to copy chunks into a separate Rmarkdown file.
 You can read more about why I